 iSpy currently works on Windows based PCs only (both x86 and 64 bit versions). iSpy has been tested on Windows 7, 8 and 10 but may work on other Windows variants that support the .Net v4 Framework.

 Hardware recommendations vary a lot depending on how many cameras and microphones you are going to be using at any given time.
-A modern PC with 2GB of RAM and 200 GB of free hard disk space should be more than capable of running 4 cameras simultaneously at 320 x 240 resolution.
+An old PC with 2GB of RAM and 200 GB of free hard disk space should be more than capable of running 4 cameras simultaneously at 320 x 240 resolution.

 iSpy will let you add an unlimited number of cameras and microphones - right up to the point where your computer cannot cope and will crash.
 Keep an eye on the performance counters on the status bar of iSpy as they will tell you when you are running out of memory or CPU.
 Note that CPU can spike when recording video and encoding.
 There are a number of things you can do to squeeze better performance out of iSpy: